Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 If lies and myths about the vaccines spread so much that many people decide not to get vaccinated, more people could die and the pandemic will last longer.
 It’s important to check out claims that you hear, with reputable sources of information, and share good information with others.
 It will take all of us to fight back against deadly misinformation.

 Heard something that’s not listed here?
 Email us at Ask-MichMed@med.umich.edu and we’ll look into it.
+This article has already been updated with information based on questions received from readers.

 Jump to sections about: